This post may contain affiliate links.

-About Our RV
+About Ashley's RV

-And now for the tour….
+And now for the photo tour…

-The previous owners never wore shoes inside the RV, and after living in Korea for a year teaching English in 2009, I always wanted to adopt a no-shoes tradition in my own household.
-We aren't religiously strict about no shoes in the house, but for the most part we leave our shoes right here.
+The previous owners never wore shoes inside the RV, and after living in Korea for a year teaching English, I always wanted to adopt a no-shoes tradition in my own household.
+This protects our floors and is convenient for removing boots—especially in the winter.

-On the wall to the left of the door we added a coat rack, mounted using the screws that came with it.
+On the wall to the left of the door, we added a coat rack, mounted using the screws that came with it.

 To the right of the door we have wall baskets from World Market where we store hats and gloves, bills, stamps, checkbooks, and all the little odds and ends that it's nice to drop somewhere when you first come inside.

 The tunnel is a cardboard concrete form from Lowe's.
 We used foam core poster board as a makeshift cover for the area under the stairs since there are a lot of wires back there that we don't want Kitty to be climbing around in.